Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 4.5 Where you are a customer in respect of which we allow your Applicants to pay us on your behalf (a Self-Pay Customer) we shall send an application pack to the relevant Applicant in the relevant format following each Order but we shall not be required to undertake any further work on the Services until the Charges have been paid to us in full.
 For the avoidance of doubt, the Charges shall become due and owing from you immediately upon your request for us to send the Applicant a document pack.

 4.6 Where you have authorised us to take payments from a credit/debit card we shall take payment 5 calendar days after the Applicant details are received by us or immediately prior to the application being submitted to the relevant third party, whichever is the sooner.

 4.7 Where you are neither an account customer nor a Self-Pay customer, you shall pay the Charges before the commencement of the Services.

 4.8 We shall be entitled to amend your account status and payment method at our sole discretion.

-4.9 Where you have prepaid for multiple Disclosure and/or Identity Verification checks in advance, you acknowledge and agree that the sum paid is on account of future Orders and any indication of the number of checks that such sum will purchase is an estimate only, based on our charges and the third party fees in force at the time of payment.
+4.9 Where you have prepaid for multiple Disclosure, Identity Verification checks and/or other service in advance, you acknowledge and agree that the sum paid is on account of future Orders and any indication of the number of checks that such sum will purchase is an estimate only, based on our charges and the third party fees in force at the time of payment.
 Should you not use these pre-paid checks we reserve the right to charge an administration fee to refund the pre-payment.